-Step 2 (EOP) - one year

-Step 3 - one year
+- Step 2 (EOP) one year Step 9 one year

-Step 4 - one year

-Step 5 - one year

-Step 6 - one year

-Step 7 - one year

-Step 8 - one year

-Step 10 - one year
+- Step 3 one year Step 10 one year

-Step 11 - one year
+- Step 4 one year Step 11 one year

-Step 12 - one year
+- Step 5 one year Step 12 one year

-Step 13 - one year
+- Step 6 one year Step 13 one year

-Step 14 - one year
+- Step 7 one year Step 14 one year

-Step 15 - final step
+- Step 8 one year Step 15 final step

-- (b) Computation of Step Dates, requirements for step movements and other provisions for administration of the Pay plan specified in Article 49 of this agreement, shall be applicable and remain unchanged, except as specifically modified herein.
-Implementation of the changes to the time required on each step, as reflected in subsection (a) above, shall be based on the day and month of the employee's next step date. - 2. (a) Effective with the start of the first full payroll period in July 2022, all employees covered by this Agreement shall receive a three percent (3.0%) increase, based on rates in force on the prior day.
+(b) Computation of Step Dates, requirements for step movements and other provisions for administration of the Pay plan specified in Article 49 of this agreement, shall be applicable and remain unchanged, except as specifically modified herein.
+Implementation of the changes to the time required on each step, as reflected in subsection (a) above, shall be based on the day and month of the employee's next step date.

+2. (a) Effective with the start of the first full payroll period in July 2024, all employees covered by this Agreement shall receive a four and one-half percent (4.5%) increase, based on rates in force on the prior day.
 Such adjustment shall be applied to the salary grid.
-Each bargaining unit member employed by the State on January 14, 2023, shall be paid a one-time lump sum in the amount of one thousand five hundred dollars (\$1500.00).
-Lump sum payments shall be made in the paycheck for the first full pay period in January 2023.
-Effective with the start of the first full payroll period in July 2023, all employees covered by this Agreement shall receive a two percent (2.0%) increase, based on rates in force on the prior day.
+Effective with the start of the first full payroll period in July 2025, all employees covered by this Agreement shall receive a three and one-half percent (3.5%) increase, based on rates in force on the prior day.
 Such adjustment shall be applied to the salary grid.
-Each bargaining unit member employed by the State on January 27, 2024, shall be paid a one-time lump sum in the amount of one thousand dollars (\$1000.00).
-Lump sum payments shall be made in the paycheck for the first full pay period in January 2024.(b) Employees equal to or more than three er percent (3.0%) above the maximum for their pay grade on the effective date of the July 2022 increase shall instead receive a lump sum payment equivalent to three percent (3.0%) of their base hourly rate, annualized, and prorated for part-time employment.
-Lump sum payments will be made in the paycheck for the first full pay period in July 2022.
-Employees equal to or more than two percent (2.0%) above the maximum for their pay grade on the effective date of the July 2023 increase shall instead receive a lump sum payment equivalent to two percent (2.0%) of their base hourly rate, annualized, and prorated for part-time employment.
-Lump sum payments will be made in the paycheck for the first full pay period in July 2023. - (c) Employees who are less than threw and percent (3.0%) above the maximum of their pay grade on the effective date of the July 2022 increase, shall receive that proportion of the increase that will result in their placement on Step 15 of their pay grade, and shall receive the difference between this base salary increase and the three and percent (3.0%) increase, annualized, and prorated for part-time employment, as a lump sum payment as specified above.
-Employees who are less than two percent (2.0%) above the maximum of their pay grade on the effective date of the July 2023 increase, shall receive that proportion of the increase that will result in their placement on step 15 of their pay grade, and shall receive the difference between this base salary increase and the two
+Such adjustment shall be applied to the salary grid.

+(b) Employees equal to or more than four and one-half percent (4.5%) above the maximum for their pay grade on the effective date of the July 2024 increase shall instead receive a lump sum payment equivalent to four and one-half percent (4.5%) of their base hourly rate, annualized, and prorated for part-time employment.
+Lump sum payments will be made in the paycheck for the first full pay period in July 2024.
+Employees equal to or more than three and one-half percent (3.5%) above the maximum for their pay grade on the effective date of the July 2025 increase shall instead receive a lump sum payment equivalent to three and one-half percent (3.5%) of their base hourly rate, annualized, and prorated for part-time employment.
+Lump sum payments will be made in the paycheck for the first full pay period in July 2025.

+(c) Employees who are less than four and one-half percent (4.5%) above the maximum of their pay grade on the effective date of the July 2024 increase, shall receive that proportion of the increase that will result in their placement on Step 15 of their pay grade, and shall receive the difference between this base salary increase and the four and one-half percent (4.5%) increase, annualized, and prorated for part-time employment, as a lump sum payment as specified above.
+Employees who are less than three and one-half percent (3.5%) above the maximum of their pay grade on the effective date of the July 2025 increase, shall receive that proportion of the increase that will result in their placement on step 15 of their pay grade, and shall receive the difference between this base salary increase and the three and one-half percent (3.5%) increase, annualized, and prorated for part-time employment, as a lump sum payment as specified above.